 Which e-bike should I buy?

-There are many options to consider once you decide to buy an electric bike.
+There are many options to consider once you decide to buy an e-bike.
 One of which is the type of motor.
 Motors can sit in the wheel hubs (hub drive) or in the bottom bracket.
 These can offer different riding experiences, with bottom bracket drivesbeing more sensitive.

-Other types of e-bikes include a folding e-bike which can be handy for commuters and e-cargo bikes which are excellent for transporting larger loads, such as your shopping or children.
+Other types of e-bikes include a folding e-bike which can be handy for commuters and e-cargo bikes which are excellent for transporting larger loads, such as your shoppng or children.
 Consider the position of the battery.
 It's best to have one in the middle as it keeps the weight balanced.
 But with batteries becoming smaller nowadays it is becoming less of an issue.
 Test ride different bikes before you buy.
-The ACT Bike Library is offering electric bike hire schemes, where you can hire an e-bike for a week or more.
 Test going at different speeds, braking and going up and down hills.
 It is best to ask questions and make adjustments to your saddle and reach before you ride away.

 How do I store an e-bike?